-You can install and enable Photo Station in the App Center on QTS 4.2 and later.
+You can install and enable Photo Station in the App Center.

-You can configure Media Library in “Control Panel” > “Applications” > “Multimedia Management”.
-Media Library scans and indexes multimedia files from designated media folders.
+You can configure the Media Library settings in “Control Panel” > “Applications” > “Multimedia Management”.
+Media Library scans and indexes multimedia files from the specified media folders.
 You can choose to perform a manual scan or scheduled scan.

-To filter photos, go to “Settings” >“Content Management” and deselect the folders that you want to exclude.
+To filter certain photos, go to “Settings” >“Content Management” and deselect the folders that you want to exclude.
 Alternatively, you can choose to add folders.
 You need to select “Photo” for a folder if you want Photo Station to display this folder and its content.

-Note: Photo Station, Music Station, Video Station, OceanKTV, and DLNA Media Server share the Media Library folders.
-Any changes made to the Media Library folders affect all these applications.
+Note: Photo Station, Music Station, Video Station, OceanKTV, and DLNA Media Server share media folders.
+Any changes made to media folders affect all these applications.